The Research Publication section provides references to Forum research that has been published in the following areas:

 There is a great deal of confusion regarding exactly what supply chain management involves.
 In fact, most people using the name supply chain management treat it as a synonym for logistics or as logistics that includes customers and suppliers.
 However, successful supply chain management requires cross-functional integration of key business processes within the firm and across the network of firms that comprise the supply chain.

-You may also download the FREE Executive Summary of Supply Chain Management: Processes, Partnerships, Performance" in PDF format.
+You may also download the FREE Chapter 1 of the Supply Chain Management Book in PDF format.

 Most discussions and articles about supply chain metrics are, in actuality, about internal logistics performance measures.
 The lack of a widely accepted definition for supply chain management and the complexity associated with overlapping supply chains make the development of supply chain metrics difficult.
 Despite these problems, managers continue to pursue supply chain metrics as a means to increase their "line of sight" over areas they do not directly control, but have a direct impact on their company's performance.
 We provide a framework for developing supply chain metrics that translates performance into shareholder value.